 The responses came quickly – they wanted lots of new books!
 All different genres, styles and authors.
 Challenging material that made them think!
 Picture books that excited them.
 Interesting non-fiction books!
 Furniture that catered for them.
 To be be welcomed and accepted!
 Fortunately our Principal and Bursar supported me, finding extra money so we could start the rejuvenation process, and I continue to receive that level of support now.
 After thoroughly evaluating the collections, the list of gaps was quite long, and so there were many, many priorities that we continue to chip away at.

 ‘…they wanted lots of new books!
 All different genres, styles and authors.
 Challenging material that made them think!
 Picture books that excited them.
 Interesting non-fiction books!

-Seating and setting Another important facet of revitalising the library was looking at the layout and how user-friendly it was, how collections were arranged, and how the different ages and stages were catered for.
+Another important facet of revitalising the library was looking at the layout and how user-friendly it was, how collections were arranged, and how the different ages and stages were catered for.
 The picture books were moved into face-out bins, and the newly independent readers were pulled together to create a face-out ‘Superstars’ collection.
 All the sophisticated picture books, graphic novels, puzzle and maze books, and highly illustrated non-fiction were grouped together as Visual Texts.
 These collections work very hard and are really popular.